Matti Korhonen

 • 3rd Place, Finland U20 Suomi-Sarja (Finland 3)

-• Numerous U10-U16 youth tournament championships
+• U10-U16 youth tournament championships

 Personal Awards and Recognitions

-• Eastern Finland providence team at Pohjola-Leiri
+• Pohjola-Leiri - Eastern Finland providence team

 • Iron Range Conference second all-stars team, Minnesota High School Hockey